tensorflow/tensorflow/tensorflow/docs_src/install/install_windows.md

   * [Python 3.5.x 64-bit from python.org](https://www.python.org/downloads/release/python-352/)

-TensorFlow only supports version 3.5.x of Python on Windows.
 Note that Python 3.5.x comes with the pip3 package manager, which is the program you'll use to install TensorFlow.